Symmetry restoration in mean-field approaches: Projection methods and nuclear density functional theory

 The transition-density prescription requires to consider the transition density raised to some non-integer power.
 However, the transition density is a complex quantity, in general, and we are confronted with the problem of how to consider the evaluation of a non-integer power of a complex number.
-Given a complex number $z=|z|e^{i\varphi}$, the quantity $z^{\alpha}$ is not uniquely defined but is given by $z^{1/\gamma}_{n}=|z|^{1/\gamma}e^{i\varphi_{n}}$ with $n=0,\ldots,\infty${} and $\varphi_{n}=\varphi/\gamma + 2\pi n/\gamma$.
-If $\gamma$ is an integer $m$ then $n=0,\ldots,m-1$ and there are $m$ possible roots.
-The choice of branch (i.e. the value of $n$) can have an enormous impact on the value of the matrix element as a consequence of the large positive value of the strength parameter of the density-dependent term.
+The choice of branch cut in this case can have an enormous impact on the value of the matrix element as a consequence of the large positive value of the strength of the density-dependent term.

 In addition, in the symmetry restoration case, where integrals over the parameters of the symmetry group have to be carried out, the presence of branch cuts associated with the density-dependent part break the analyticity of the integrand and leads to spurious dependencies on the integration path in the complex plane of the symmetry group parameters.
-This issue has been discussed with a great level of detail in \cite{Dobaczewski07,Duguet.09} in the simple case of particle number restoration.
-Similar problem is expected in the restoration of other symmetries.
-A few groups employ, as a partial solution to the problem, the particle-number-projected transition density discussed above, as this is a real quantity for diagonal terms.
-This choice, however is inconsistent with the underlying mean field and it belongs to the same category of projected densities that proved disastrous in the case of parity restoration (in fact, any spatial symmetry restoration) in \cite{Robledo10}.

-This above problem is still unsolved and represents a serious limitation in the applicability of the symmetry restoration and configuration mixing methodology with nuclear EDF.
-It is probably deeply connected with the differences in the descriptions of the quantum-mechanical many-body problem in the framework of wave functions and in density functional theory.
-In the first case one has wave functions, which extend over the entire space and are determined by boundary conditions.
-They have to preserve the symmetries of the system.
-In the second case one has only local densities, which depend only on the neighborhood of the interacting particles.
-They are not directly influenced by symmetries.
+In a simple case of the particle-number restoration, this issue was discussed in great detail by \citeasnoun{Dobaczewski07,Duguet.09}.
+Similar problems are expected for the restoration of other symmetries.
+Treatment of the density dependence with non-integer powers of the density is still an unsolved problem and represents a serious limitation in the applicability of the symmetry restoration and configuration-mixing methodology within nuclear EDF.